blipinsk/RxAnimationBinding/README.md

 Ongoing development
 -------------------

 Currently I'm working on bindings for `animators` included in the `support-v4`.
-Comming soon.
+Coming soon.

 Credits
 -------